martina-qf/qf/README.md

 Check http://localhost:8080/ to get a confirmation home page.

-You can then use a tool such as SoapUI to test posting JSON requests to the application at http://localhost:8080/flights

 To run the in-built tests, use npm:

 	npm test

+You can then use a tool such as SoapUI to test posting JSON requests to the application at http://localhost:8080/flights

+There's a SoapUI project here that contains a sample request:

+	test/QF-Project-soapui-project.xml